-The core part of this so-called onion is the notion of entity, value object, domain event, and aggregate.
+The core part of this onion consists of the notions of “entity,” “value object,” “domain event,” and “aggregate.”
 The next layer consists of repositories, factories, and domain services.
 Application services go beyond that.
 The code working with the data storage must be gathered under the repositories in the domain model.
-These four elements: entities, value objects, domain events, and aggregates, are the most basic.
+These four elements – entities, value objects, domain events, and aggregates – are the most basic.
 They can refer to each other.
-For example, a value object can keep a reference to an aggregate root, but cannot work with other DDD notions, such as repositories and factories.
+For example, a value object can keep a reference to an aggregate root but cannot work with other DDD notions such as repositories and factories.
 Similarly, repositories, factories, and domain services can know about each other and the four basic elements, but they should not refer to the application services.
-The main reason for the isolation is the separation of concerns.
+The main reason for this isolation is to allow the separation of concerns.

 Most enterprise applications with significant business and technical complexity are defined by multiple layers [13].
-These layers are a logical artifact that help developers manage the complexity in the code.
-Model Driven Design isolates domain expression using layers.
-They have nothing to do with the deployment of the service.
+These layers are logical artifacts that help developers manage the complexity of the code.
+MDD isolates domain expression using layers.
+Those layers have nothing to do with the deployment of the service.
 When DDD principles are employed, the elements may be organized differently depending on the specific implementation.
 Nonetheless, as shown in Figure 3, there are a few common layers.

 Figure 3.
-Dependencies between layers in DDD Authors: Cesar de la Torre, Bill Wagner
+Dependencies between layers in DDD [11]

 The application layer coordinates the execution flow between various domain objects/entities to solve problems.
-It specifies the use cases and operations that can be carried out within the service.
-It orchestrates interaction between the UI and the core elements.
-Commonly, the application layer is implemented as a web API project, which implements the interaction, remote network access, etc. The application layer depends on domain and infrastructure.
+It also specifies the use cases and operations that can be carried out within the service, and it orchestrates interaction between the UI and the core elements.
+Commonly, the application layer is implemented as a web API project, which implements the interaction, remote network access, etc. The application layer depends on domains and infrastructure.

-Domain model layer encapsulates the business logic and principles and constitutes the core of the service.
+The domain model layer encapsulates the business logic and principles and constitutes the core of the service.
 It contains domain objects/entities, aggregates, value objects, and domain services.
-The domain layer concentrates on solving business problems and expresses the business domain's concepts and behaviours.
-Should have completely decoupled POCO classes, implementing “the heart of the software”.
+The domain layer concentrates on solving business problems and expresses the business domain's concepts and behaviors.
+Should have completely decoupled POCO classes, implementing “the heart of the software.”
 The domain layer does not depend on any other.

 The infrastructure layer is responsible for providing the domain layer with the necessary technical facilities and support.
 The infrastructure layer's primary function is to abstract and encapsulate technical details and complexities.
 It provides implementations for multiple concerns, including data persistence, messaging, network communication, integration with external services, caching, and performance optimization.

-Using command and query responsibility segregation and event-sourcing in cloud services
+Using command and query responsibility segregation and event sourcing in cloud services